mr-utzig/my-resume/README.md

 ```bash
 yarn install
 ```
-Then, run the developement server with:
+Then, run the development server with:

 ```bash
 yarn dev